pubkey/eth-crypto/tutorials/signed-data.md

 // create a ganache-provider
 const ganacheProvider = ganache.provider({
+    accounts: [
-    // we preset the balance of our identity to 10 ether
+        // we preset the balance of our creatorIdentity to 10 ether {
-    accounts: [{
             secretKey: creatorIdentity.privateKey,
             balance: web3.utils.toWei('10', 'ether')
-    }]
+        },
+        // we also give some wei to the recieverIdentity
+        // so it can send transaction to the chain
+        {
+            secretKey: recieverIdentity.privateKey,
+            balance: web3.utils.toWei('1', 'ether')
+        }
+    ]
 });

 // set ganache to web3 as provider web3.setProvider(ganacheProvider);
 ```

 ## Create a smart-contract that can validate signatures

 Lets create an example-contract.
 The contract will be a donation-bag which contains some ether and has an owner.
 Whenever someone submits a valid donation-signature, he recieves a part of the contracts value.
 This allows the creator of the contract to give signed data to people **off-chain** which they can later use to claim the value **on-chain**.

 Write the contracts code in a file called `DonationBag.sol`.
 See the content [here](../contracts/DonationBag.sol).